 The Mothman is described as a red-eyed, bipedal, winged avian humanoid with owl-like traits.
 Based on eyewitness reports it varies in coloration from black, gray, to even brown or white.
 Noted to be around 7 feet tall with a 10-15 foot wingspan.

 It can fly without flapping its wings or it can tuck its wings in and shuffle around.
 Those that have spotted the Mothman can suffer from extreme fear and distress. *https://cryptidz.wikia.com/wiki/Mothman

 Why Is The Mothman Festival Held in Point Pleasant, WV

-Then on that fateful day in December, the Silver Bridge, which spans the Ohio River from Point Pleasant, WV to Ohio, collapsed plunging 46 people to a watery death.
+Then on a fateful day in December, the Silver Bridge, that spans the Ohio River from Point Pleasant, WV to Ohio, collapsed plunging 46 people to a watery death.

 Since then the Mothman has been seen as a harbinger of death.
 [Note, there have been recent reports of Mothman sightings in Chicago……]

 The Mothman Festival, held each September, commemorates the 1966 Point Pleasant, West Virginia Mothman sighting, which gave birth to the infamous red-eyed winged legend.

 After learning about the festival I knew I was going to have to squeeze a visit in during my crazy fall travel.